zingff/kortex_motion_planning/doc/generalTutorial.md

 ### Package list (catkin list)

-All of those packages can be download at [zingff](https://github.com/zingff).
+All of those packages can be download from [zingff](https://github.com/zingff).
 You can take a glimpse at the following list to know what each package is for (see in this [part](###Recommended build procedure)).
 Note that most packages have their official website and updated release, but some of their source code is modified due to my custom usage (marked in **blod**), so it is recommended to download all those packages from my [GitHub account](https://github.com/zingff) unless you know exactly what you are doing.
 Any package with a different version (especially `tesseract`-related packages) would potentially lead to unknown error and build failure.
 I will list the official GitHub for those third-party packages.
 Custom packages are in *Italic*.

 1. *anygrasp_generation*
 2. apriltag